-Philanthropy Forward begins with a two and a half day residential kick-off on October 2-5, 2018 in Aspen Colorado (travel days on October 2nd and 5th).
-After the kick-off, cohort members receive a 360-degree leadership assessment on equity and power in grantmaking.
+The 2018-2019 Philanthropy Forward cohort began with a two and a half day residential kick-off on October 2-5, 2018 in Aspen, CO.
+After the kick-off, cohort members will receive a 360-degree leadership assessment on equity and power in grantmaking.
 The program also includes the following components:

 - Action learning component including experiments, applied ideas, and experiential learning (e.g. power mapping)

 - Optional individual coaching w/core team member